jrkerr2/scrape-1234/README.md

-# NPR News Scraper
+# NPR News Scraper (in progress 10/22/18)

 ## Description
-This application is designed to scrape news stories from a pre-determined news feed, present those headlines with summaries to the user, and then to allow user comments associated with those headline/summaries.
+This application is designed to scrape news stories from a pre-determined news feed, present those headlines with summaries to the user, then to allow user comments associated with those headline/summaries.

 ## Technologies used
 - Node & Express servers